joshuacrull/Splunk-Snort-SIEM/README.md

     ![Image Alt Text](images/snort-localrules.png)
 8. Test confirguation succesfullness with the following command:
     - sudo snort -T -i enp3s0 -c /etc/snort/snort.conf <br />
     - This command will test your your configuration.
-If it is correct it will show succesfull confirguation
+If it is correct it will show succesfull confirguation<br />

+<h2>Snort Rules/h2>
+<p>In this section we are going to create local rules to add to our snort rules.
+A very useful tool to use when creating snort rules is a tool called Snorpy. </p>

+1. We need to edit the local rules file to add files:
+    - sudo nano /etc/snort/rules/local.rules
+2.